 Loss of vision or poor eyesight makes a dog less able to cope in places that aren't familiar to them.
 Indeed, it's often when an owner goes on a new walk and the dog freezes and refuses to move forward, that they first become aware there is an issue.

 The commonest reason for a dog to wear prescription glasses is after a cataract has been surgically removed.
-The surgeon may implant a replacement lens, but if this isn't possible, then corrective dog glasses or 'doggles' can help correct their extreme long-sightedness… and help them find those treats and biscuits a bit more easily.
+The surgeon may implant a replacement lens, but if this isn't possible, then corrective doggy glasses can help correct their extreme long-sightedness… and help them find those treats and biscuits a bit more easily.

 How is Poor Eyesight Different in Dogs and Humans?

-To start with, a dog's normal eyesight is less pin sharp than a person's.
-Indeed, if a dog held a driver's license, even with 'normal' doggy vision they'd need corrective spectacles.
+To start with, a dog's normal eyesight is less pin-sharp than a person's.
+Meaning, if a dog held a driver's license, even with 'normal' doggy vision they'd need corrective spectacles.

 It also matters that people have poor eyesight for different reasons than dogs.
 Human sight problems are often the result of poor lens accommodation or odd-shaped eyeballs, which are easily correctable with spectacles.